What is a data model?

-- A data model helps design the database at the conceptual, physical and logical levels.
+- Data models help design the database at the conceptual, physical, and logical levels.

 - It provides a clear picture of the base data and can be used by database developers to create a physical database that can be used to gain business intelligence.

 - It is also helpful to identify missing and redundant data.

 - Though the initial creation of data model is labor and time consuming, in the long run, it makes your IT infrastructure upgrade and maintenance cheaper and faster.

 Data modeling is a process for defining and ordering data for use and analysis by certain business processes.
 The goal of data modeling is to produce high quality, consistent, structured data for running business applications and achieving consistent results.
 Data modeling is influenced by the type of IT systems used and the objectives of the organization involved.
 Data modeling encompasses three progressive steps:

 - Conceptual: to define the model’s parameters;

 - Logical: to structure the data for use; and,